Cuthbert Bay Wildlife Sanctuary

 Cuthbert Bay Sanctuary is a wildlife sanctuary situated in the Indian Union territory of Andaman and Nicobar Islands.
 It is located on the eastern coast of the Middle Andaman Islands.
 It covers an area of 5.8 km2.
 It was established in 1997.

 Despite its smaller size, the sanctuary is among the most significant protected areas in the Andaman & Nicobar Islands.
-It is a vital nesting site for three of the four species of marine turtles that visit the islands annually, with hundreds of turtles arriving here each year to lay their eggs.
+It is a nesting site for three of the four species of marine turtles that visit the islands annually, with hundreds of turtles arriving here each year to lay their eggs.

 Fauna

 The sanctuary is a nesting ground of Olive Ridley turtles, Leather-back turtles and the Green Sea turtle.
 Other species like spotted deer, birds, butterflies etc. are also found here.